Sunglasses, Sailing and Glare on The Water

 A Closer Look at The Lens Types and Tints

 Copper/ Brown Photochromic Lenses

-One of the fun aspects of sailing is how quickly the weather may vary and you must be prepared and protected.
-This is an ideal time to wear a photochromic lens which will change according to UV levels, keeping your eyes relaxed and more comfortable.
-This lens provides exceptionally good contrast and depth perception.
-The view is crisp and sharp and the colour acuity has been specifically enhanced to give true high definition colour perception; as have all of our lenses.
+One of the fun aspects of sailing is how quickly the weather may vary, but you must be prepared and protected.
+So keep your eyes relaxed and more comfortable by wearing photochromic lenses which will change according to UV levels.
+Our Alutra copper/brown photochromic lens provides exceptionally good contrast and depth perception.
+You’ll find they enhance the view.
+Everything is crisp and sharp, and the colour acuity has been specifically enhanced to give true high definition colour perception.

 Grey HCNB (High Contrast Narrow Band) Lenses

 Some people think grey isn’t the best colour for a lens because it can simply dampen colour perception.
 However all of our lenses are technically advanced and specially tuned to deal exceptionally well with high contrast whilst also having superior colour perception.
 For these reasons if you are drawn to a grey lens, ours perform better than you may expect.